 What is the Wim Hof Method?
-Learn How to Reclaim Better Health & Happiness With Deep Breathing and the Cold (Pt.
+(Pt.
 1)

 Unless you’ve been living under a rock the last few years you may have started to hear about Wim Hof and his breathing technique.
 If you’ve been a patient of mine or follow my work online, you’ll at least have had some exposure.
-In my opinion “The Iceman”, as he’s affectionately been labelled, has the potential to be one of the most important human beings of our lifetime.
+In my opinion “The Iceman”, as he’s affectionately been labeled, has the potential to be one of the most important human beings of our lifetime.
 And that’s probably underselling him a little.

 For those unaware, the Dutchman has developed a breathing technique that’s scientifically proven to grant us access and conscious control to a whole range of physiological functions.
 Functions we have long thought to be uncontrollable.

 Through deep breathing and cold exposure, Wim Hof has developed the ability to control his immune system, hormone regulation and withstand brutally cold temperatures and other extreme situations.

 This is highlighted by the 26 world records he’s achieved.

 His two most notable records include climbing to the top of Mount Kilimanjaro in only a pair of shorts in 2009, and holding the record for the longest ice bath at 1 hour, 52 minutes and 42 seconds in 2011.
 Wim used these achievements as a way to garner interest and exposure to his method.
 And we should be eternally grateful.

 For a little more insight into Wim Hof, have a watch of this VICE documentary from 2015.
 He comes across as a little eccentric, but the message remains the same.
 He’s someone we need to take note of going forward.